gouiferda/dell-5400-hackintoch/README.md

 What will I need | Why
 ------------ | -------------
 Dell 5400 or similiar models | Duh
-Access to a mac computer, or a macOS virtual machine | To download macOS catalina (8 GB) and copy to usb 8 GB USB | To boot macOS installation from
+Access to a mac computer, or a macOS virtual machine | To download macOS catalina (8 GB) from the appstore, then create a bootable catalena USB
-Backup your data | macOS installation requires formatting the entire drive
+8 GB USB | To create a bootable macOS installation from Backup your data | macOS installation requires formatting the entire drive

 ## How/Tutorial